 - weapon engineer officer (submariner) – you’ll lead a team of specialist engineers on a cutting-edge submarine

 - logistics officer submariner – responsible for making sure your submarine has everything it needs on operations

 The Royal Marines are part of the Royal Navy.
 They take part in frontline combat on land and at sea and are sent at short notice to deal with emergency situations.
-Jobs with the Royal Marines are only open to men, though women can apply to the Royal Marines Band Service.

 If you join the Royal Marines as an officer, these are some of the specialist roles you could undertake as your career progresses: